Raghuvarants/raghuvarants/README.md

 * 🛠️ I am currently working on Test Automation for Web, API and Mobile applications.
 * 🚀 Learning Data Visualization.
 I am passionate about leveraging data to provide efficient solution for customers.
 * ❤️‍🔥 Advanced Python Programming.
-* 🔗 All things QA and Product Management.
+* 💬 Ask me about all things QA, Automation and Product Management.
+* 🔗 Feek free to reach out to me in [LinkedIn](https://www.linkedin.com/in/raghuvarants)

 # Personal Favorites